By DOUG CURLEE | La Mesa Courier

 The museum and property are open Tuesdays, Thursdays and Saturdays at 131 Rea St., El Cajon.

-That’s a short street just off Magnolia Avenue about half a block south of Main Street.
+That’s a short street just off Magnolia Avenue about half a block north of Main Street.

 If you like art, and the Old West, it’s a place you need to see.